saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/intro.md

-### Core Concepts in Rust
+### Core Concepts

 Rust has several core concepts that are fundamental to understanding and effectively using the language.
 These concepts are designed to ensure memory safety, concurrency, and performance without sacrificing ease of use.
-Here are some of the core concepts specific to Rust:

 ### 1. [Ownership](./ownership.md)